grame-cncm/guidolib/java/package/readme.txt

 libraries are on the java library path before using the Guido JNI.
 You must  also install the guido2.ttf music font.

+Mac OS X: you should copy the the GUIDOEngine.framework into /Library/Frameworks
+		  copy libjniGUIDOEngine.dylib to /usr/local/lib or /usr/lib
+Windows : the dlls can be put with your java application

 This package includes sample java code:
  - guidoviewer.java : a simple viewer application
  - factorysample.java : shows how to use the guido factory API